petabyt/rim/README.md

 **Modular backend**

 - Rim is capable of supporting multiple different UI toolkits (backends).
-- currently [LibUI](https://github.com/libui-ng/libui-ng) is the only backend.
-Adding a Qt or wxWidgets backend would be trivial.
+- currently [LibUI](https://github.com/libui-ng/libui-ng) is the only backend, but adding a Qt or wxWidgets backend would be trivial.
 - LibUI backend Supports Win32 (Windows Common Controls), MacOS (Cocoa), and Linux (GTK3)

 **Powerful API**